inesochoa/inesochoa.github.io/index.md

 ### Research Interests
 * Searching for physics beyond the Standard Model at the Large Hadron Collider.
 * Higgs and gauge bosons as portals to new physics.
-* Reconstruction and identification techniques for boosted Higgs bosons decaying to pairs of b-quarks.
+* Machine learning for reconstructing and identifying boosted Higgs bosons decaying to pairs of b-quarks.
 * Anomaly detection for model-agnostic searches for new physics.

 [comment]: #* Jet substructure ([Run 1 paper](https://arxiv.org/abs/1306.4945) and [Boosted H(bb) paper](https://arxiv.org/abs/1506.04973))
 [comment]: #* Higgs boson searches ([Run 1 VH(bb) paper](https://arxiv.org/abs/1409.6212))
 [comment]: #* Electronics upgrade of LAr calorimeter

-### Selected publications and other public documents
+### Selected publications or public documents
 {% include_relative publist.md %}

 ### Teaching and Outreach